nahojkap/jahspotify/README.md

 ## Introduction

-Jah'Spotify is a Java wrapper built on top of the Spotify native APIs (libspotify)
+Jah'Spotify is a Java wrapper built on top of the Spotify native APIs (libspotify) exposed both as an HTML5 UI and a JSON REST based API

 Currently supports: